Battlefield archaeology: Bombturbation

 Archaeological excavations on the Western Front (World War I) have also helped to identify a unique soil condition that is only found in the context of battlefield archaeology.
 This unique soil condition is known as bombturbation.
-Intense artillery barrages, and airstrikes cause large amounts of deforestation.
+Intense artillery barrages, (and airstrikes in later conflicts) cause large amounts of deforestation.
 Additionally, bombardment creates large craters and mixes the soil layers together in unique ways.
 As a result, methods of stratigraphic analysis must take into account this unique phenomenon when analyzing a site related to World War I.

 Mass graves

+Mass graves resulting from former conflicts are relatively rare.
+Famous examples can be found at; the Battle of Visby (AD1361) on Gotland, Sweden: The Battle of Towton (AD1461) Towton near Tadcaster, Yorkshire, England: The Battle of Mohács (AD1526), Hungary.

 A noteworthy burial site contains the remains of thirty-one British soldiers at Le Pont de Jure.
 It is thought that these soldiers died in April 1917 during successful British assaults on the German trenches in the area.
 The burials for the soldiers were carefully prepared.
 The distance between each body was roughly equal, showing that time was taken to carefully measure the locations of each.
 The bodies were buried with their arms placed across their chests.
 Two bodies show evidence of having been victims of artillery or other high explosives, with only one arm, one leg, and half a skull between the two of them.
 The two victims were also buried alongside two pairs of empty boots.
 When these soldiers died, these may have been the only recognizable body parts lefts to bury.

 Mass grave sites sometimes reuses preexisting trenches or artillery craters.
 One example would be the German mass burials at Gavrelle.
 It contained twelve German soldiers of the 152nd Infantry Regiment of the 48th division.